Amalgam Fillings Health Risk Evidence is Largely Ignored

 The use of metal amalgam fillings in dentistry is widely debated.
 The American Dental Association (ADA) reports that these fillings are safe for use in dental restorations despite being composed largely of mercury.
-Over the years, many studies have presented strong evidence that people with amalgam fillings have higher levels of mercury in their bodies than people without them.
 These studies offer strong evidence of the risks of amalgam fillings, but amalgam is still used in modern dentistry.
 Part of the problem is that many of the studies demonstrating these increased mercury levels are becoming dated, and few recent studies have been conducted.

 Mercury Found After Death